nikau-2018/alot/README.md

 # ALoT: Auckland Library of Tools App
 A community hub that provides access to tools, reduces unnecessary consumption and empowers people to build, share & create in a sustainable way.
-Join us!

 The Auckland Library of Tools will provide members with access to high quality and well maintained tools and equipment.
 The hub will consist of a well stocked “library”, a storage